About Us - Overview

 The Canons Regular of St. John Cantius:

-- founded in 1998 by Fr.
-C. Frank Phillips, C.R., under the guidance of Francis Cardinal George, O.M.I.
+- were founded in 1998 by Fr.
+C. Frank Phillips, C.R., with the approval of Francis Cardinal George, O.M.I., and the approval of the Congregation of the Resurrection

 - have members from across the United States and Canada.